 It is obvious that if the contents of the external flash are not correct, then you will see pixel errors.
 Flash programmers do not always verify that the contents programmed are correct.

-If you have a faulty external flash loader, the contents of the frame buffer will be incorrect.
+If you have a faulty external flash loader, the contents of the frame buffer will be incorrect in almost all cases.
 The errors on the display will be present also when no frame buffer changes are taking place, and typically the errors will be exactly the same every time a specific image is being displayed.

-If possible, try moving your images to the internal flash (by commenting out the specific ExtFlashSection directive in your linker script).
+If possible, try moving your images to the internal flash (by changing the ExtFlashSection directive in your linker script).
 You will probably only be able to fit a very limited amount of images in the internal flash.